First Generation

 male descendent of Rev

-James O'Kelly it is possible to join the
+James O'Kelly to join the

 Kelley